-- This tutorial is for players who have a good understanding of sidewall knots and now want to learn more
+- This tutorial is for players who have an understanding of sidewall knots and now want to learn more

 - Placement of the knot on the sidewall should be where you would like your pocket to be

 - If you would like to just tie a stacked SI then skip the knot in steps 2 and 3